-Wondering where is hot in October?
+Wondering which countries are hot in October?
 We’ve rounded up our favourite places in Europe and beyond, which make for an attractive autumn escape.
 Better yet, there are also loads to see and do in these destinations too.
-Whether you’re holidaying as a family or seeking some early winter sun with your other half, these places to go in October may even make the month feel like the new July…
+Whether you’re holidaying as a family on a half-term break or seeking some early winter sun with your partner, these places to go in October may even make the month feel like the new July…

-Although the peak season is already over, there’s still plenty to do around the Algarve.
-As it’s harvest season, there are various harvest festivals celebrating a (hopefully) successful season.
+Although the peak season is already over, there’s still plenty to do around the Algarve as it’s still one of the hot destinations in October.
+This month is generally the time of the harvest, so there are various harvest festivals celebrating a (hopefully) successful season.
 One of the biggest is Feira de Santa Iria, a religious festival with a long history.
 You can expect carnival rides, food stalls, and even live music.

 Weather: Max: 25 degrees (approx.) | Min: 14 degrees (approx.)

 - Take advantage of the cooler temperatures and venture along some of the Algarve’s many walking trails.
 Visit the stunning Ria Formosa nature reserve or, if you’re feeling really adventurous, hike the mountains of Monchique.

 - In October, the Algarve is home to one of the most important golfing tournaments in Europe – the Portugal Masters Golf Tournament.
 See some of the best players in the world and watch the experts compete for the Masters Title.

 - The country’s geography makes surfing in Portugal a popular year-round activity, even during October.
 Whether you’re a seasoned pro or about to tackle your first wave, the Algarve is the ultimate place to hop on a surfboard.